Fast protein folding is governed by memory-dependent friction: Results

-$\tau^\text{H}_{\rm{MFP}}$ is the barrier-crossing time predicted by a heuristic cross-over formula.
-This term contains a series of $M$ over-damped contributions, which dominate when memory times are short compared to the diffusion times, and $M$ energy-diffusion contributions, which dominate when memory times are large.
-The exact nature of these contributions is described in detail in the materials and methods section (see Eqs.~\ref{OD} - \ref{Heurist}).
-Briefly, we fit the extracted memory kernels with an exponential series $\Gamma(t)\approx\sum_{i=1}^M (\gamma_i/\tau_i)\exp{(t/\tau_{i})}$ (see SI - Section 7), resulting in a set of $M$ amplitudes $\lbrace \gamma_i \rbrace$ and time-scales $\lbrace \tau_i \rbrace$.
-For Chignolin, $M$=2.
-For all other proteins, $M$=3.
-The denominator in Eq.~\ref{xi_main} represents the memoryless, Markovian limit, where the mass is assumed to be zero and the memory time scales are infinitely short.
-The results for the corrected Markovian predictions:
+Here, $\tau^\text{H}_{\rm{MFP}}$ is a recently proposed closed-form heuristic expression for the barrier-crossing time of a one-dimensional reaction coordinate characterized by a finite mass in the presence of multi-exponential memory $\Gamma(t) = \sum_{i=1}^M (\gamma_i/\tau_i)\exp{(t/\tau_{i})}$, characterised by $M$ friction factors $\lbrace \gamma_i \rbrace$ and $M$ memory times $\lbrace \tau_i \rbrace$ \cite{Kappler_2019, Lavacchi_2020} (see materials and methods section Eqs.~\ref{OD} - \ref{Heurist} for details of $\xi_{\text{noMar}}$ and $\tau^\text{H}_{\rm{MFP}}$ ).
+The multi-exponential fits of our extracted memory kernels are explained in Supplementary Information Section 4, for Chignolin we use $M$=2 and for all other proteins $M$=3.
+The denominator in Eq.~\ref{xi_main} represents the overdamped Markovian limit, where the mass and all memory times are set to zero.
+The non-Markovian prediction for the barrier-crossing time can thus be written as

-are given in Fig~\ref{Fig_3}D. We see an overall improvement, except for the case of Chignolin unfolding, Villin folding, and Protein G unfolding.
-Population-wide, we see a significant improvement in the RMSLD, yielding a value of 0.86.
-While the errors are still quite large, we recall that aside from the sets $\lbrace \gamma_i \rbrace$ and $\lbrace \tau_i \rbrace$, which are taken from the extracted memory kernels, $\xi_{\text{noMar}}$ is a fit-free quantity, with all parameters extracted from the MD trajectories.
-Non-Markovian reaction rate theory represents a significant improvement when predicting protein folding times. \\
+In Fig~\ref{Fig_3}D, we see that $\tau_{\rm{MFP}}^{\text{noMar}}$ improves the overall prediction of the MD folding and unfolding times (except for Chignolin, Villin and Protein G), as affirmed by a RMSLD value of 0.86.
+While the errors are still quite large, we recall that all parameters needed for the evaluation of $\tau_{\rm{MFP}}^{\text{noMar}}$ are extracted from the MD trajectories, without any fit to the MD reaction times. \\